 Lacking a Basic Financial Education

-When it comes to millennials and money, the biggest trap they can fall into is failing to understand common sense money concepts, said Douglas Boneparth, co-author of “The Millennial Money Fix” and president of Bone Fide Wealth in New York City.
+When it comes to millennials and money, the biggest trap they can fall into is failing to understand commonsense money concepts, said Douglas Boneparth, president of Bone Fide Wealth in New York City and co-author of “The Millennial Money Fix: What You Need to Know About Budgeting, Debt, and Finding Financial Freedom.”
 “Millennials, like most generations, haven’t really afforded themselves a basic financial education,” he said.

-Many millennials likely didn’t get a financial education in school because, according to the Council for Economic Education, only 17 states require high school students to take a course in personal finance.
-But according to Boneparth, that’s no excuse.
-With so many resources available online, you can educate yourself.
+Many millennials likely didn’t get a financial education in school.
+Only 17 states require high school students to take a course in personal finance, according to a 2018 report by the Council for Economic Education.
+But to Boneparth, that’s no excuse.
+With so many resources available online, people can educate themselves.
 “Roll up your sleeves, get reading,” he said.

 Spending Without a Plan

-“Millennials must do more than spend based on what’s in the account,” said Jason Vitug, author of the bestselling book “You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.”
+“Millennials must do more than spend based on what’s in the account,” said Jason Vitug, author of “You Only Live Once: The Roadmap to Financial Wellness and a Purposeful Life.”
 “I urge millennials to take a more hands-on approach with their cash through a budget.”

-Don’t think of a budget as a way of tracking where your money has gone, but rather a way to plan where you want your money to go.
+Don’t think of a budget as a way of tracking where your money has gone: Rather, it’s a way to plan where you want your money to go.
 “A budget is a framework to achieve goals, and by simply using your checking balance to determine what you can or can’t afford leaves off the opportunity to spend on bigger things down the road,” Vitug said.

 Not Having Financial Goals

-As Vitug said, a budget can help you align your spending with your goals.
-But that assumes you have goals.
+As Vitug said, a budget can help you align your spending with your goals — but that assumes you have goals.
 Unfortunately, many young adults don’t know what they want, Boneparth said.
-This is a money trap millennials should avoid.
+Financial aimlessness is a money trap that millennials should avoid.

 Not Figuring Out Whether a Degree Will Pay Off

 “If you’re unsure about what you want to do in the world, you probably should not leverage [your finances] significantly to find out,” he said.
 Instead, you might want to pursue a high-paying job that doesn’t require a college degree.
-Or, if you’re considering whether to go back to school, research whether an advanced degree will pay off for the career you want.
+Or, if you’re considering going back to school, research whether an advanced degree will pay off for the career you want.

 Taking on Too Much Student Loan Debt

 Many college graduates are burdened by student loan debt, which is one reason why the middle class faces a bleak financial future.
-A study by Prudential found that the average amount of student loan debt a 2016 college graduate had was $37,172 — nearly triple the average of 20 years ago.
+A study by Prudential found the average amount of student loan debt that 2016 college graduates left school with was $37,172 — nearly triple the average from 20 years earlier.

-Although you might see the value in a college education or advanced degree, be aware that borrowing money to pay for that education might actually hurt your financial well-being.
-Of those surveyed by Prudential who have student loans, about four in 10 are struggling financially.
-And many say that their student loan debt has delayed them from buying a home and saving for retirement.
-So before taking out loans to pay for school, look into work-study programs, scholarships or a part-time job that can reduce your need for borrowing.
+Although you might see the value in a college education or an advanced degree, beware that borrowing money to pay for that education might hurt your financial well-being.
+Among the college graduates surveyed by Prudential who took out student loans, about four in 10 said they were struggling financially.
+And many said that their student loan debt has delayed them from buying a home and saving for retirement.
+So before taking out loans to pay for school, look into work-study programs, scholarships or part-time jobs that can reduce your need to borrow.

 Not Caring About Your Credit

-Among millennials’ characteristics that could be hurting them financially is not caring about their credit.
-Millennials are less aware of their credit standing and place less importance on it than other generations, a survey by Discover found.
-However, it’s a mistake not to keep tabs on your credit.
-Your credit score matters because lenders use it when deciding whether to give you a loan or credit card, landlords might use it when deciding whether to rent you an apartment and even cellphone companies check it when deciding whether to offer you deals.
+Another characteristic that could be hurting millennials financially is not caring about credit.
+Millennials are less aware of their credit standing and place less importance on it than previous generations, a 2017 survey by Discover found.
+However, it’s a mistake to not keep tabs on your credit.
+Your credit score matters because lenders use it when deciding whether to give you a loan or credit card, landlords likely use it when deciding whether to rent you an apartment and even mobile phone providers might check it when deciding whether to offer you deals.

-“The most important thing younger consumers can do is become aware of their credit standing early, and stay on top of it by checking their score frequently,” said Ryan Scully, Discover’s vice president of new customer acquisition marketing.
-You can check your FICO score, the most commonly used credit score, for free with Discover Credit Scorecard.
-You also can get a free version of your score on GOFreeCredit.com.
+“The most important thing younger consumers can do is become aware of their credit standing early, and stay on top of it by checking their score frequently,” said Ryan Scully, Discover Financial Services’ senior vice president of brand, media and insights.
+You can check your FICO score, which is commonly used by lenders, for free with Discover Credit Scorecard.
+You also can get a free version of your credit score on GOFreeCredit.com.

 Not Using Credit at All

 How long you’ve had credit is another factor in FICO scores.
-Even more important to your score, though, is credit payment history — whether you’ve regularly made on-time payments.
-Using a credit card responsibly — paying off everything you charge each month — might help you build your credit and improve your credit score.
+Even more important to your score, however, is credit payment history — whether you’ve regularly made on-time payments.
+Using a credit card responsibly, or paying off everything you charge each month, might help you build your credit and improve your credit score.

 Thinking You Have Time to Save for Retirement Later

 Millennials’ saving habits could use improvement.
-A recent GOBankingRates survey found that millennials ages 25 to 34 are more likely than other generations to say they’re not saving for retirement because it isn’t a priority.
+A recent GOBankingRates survey found that 57 percent of millennials have less than $10,000 saved for retirement.

-“Saving for retirement isn’t exactly the sexiest thing in the world when you’re young,” said Clint Haynes, a Kansas City certified financial planner and president of NextGen Wealth.
+“Saving for retirement isn’t exactly the sexiest thing in the world when you’re young,” said Clint Haynes, a certified financial planner and president of NextGen Wealth, which serves the Kansas City, Mo., area.
 “Most of us are much more concerned about experiences and having fun — and for many, paying off student loan debt.”

 But thinking you have plenty of time to save for retirement later can be a mistake.
-For example, to save $1 million for retirement, you’d have to set aside more than twice as much each month if you started saving at 35 rather than 25 — assuming a 7 percent annual return.
-So don’t wait.
+For example, to save $1 million for retirement, you’d have to set aside nearly twice as much each month if you started saving at 35 rather than 25 — assuming a 6 percent annual return.
+So, don’t wait.

 “The worst thing that could happen is you get to quit working earlier than you expected,” Haynes said.
 “Now, that’s not so bad.”